 Students who struggle to learn love working with thematic units.
 It helps them tie information together so it makes sense.
 We weave together art, science, social studies, and health with units such as dinosaurs, ocean animals, states, land forms, and volcanoes.
 The kids work on hands-on activities within each unit, and the best part of all is that they enjoy it...because learning should be fun!

 At the Harp Academy, we limit class sizes to one teacher to eight students.
 This ensures that students receive the help they desperately need and deserve!
 We're able to repeat directions, and offer unique learning and practice situations to meet your non-traditional learner's needs.

 We also institute the use of teacher aides to institute reading, writing, and math support when applicable.

 At the Harp Academy, each student has a laptop and a tablet for use.
 Most kids with learning issues do better with technology, but in traditional settings, students have to share computers and tablets or wait until computer lab time.
 All too often, the strongest personalities win out and receive the bulk of the computer time.

-Of course, our students all receive the benefit of using the Learning Success Blueprint.
+Of course, our students all receive the benefit of using the Harp Learning System.
 By integrating the left and right hemispheres of the brain, our kids learn to use "whole brain" thinking to master higher level thinking skills.
-And the Blueprint's sensory-rich visual and auditory activities build a strong learning foundation for the student.
+And the Harp System is sensory-rich visual and auditory activities build a strong learning foundation for the student.

 Tuition: $595.00 per month